-'''

-service redis-server start

-service nginx start

-service omero-web restart
+service nginx start service omero-web restart

-'''

 You can manage the sessions using the following configuration options and commands:

 - Session cookies omero.web.session_expire_at_browser_close: - A boolean that determines whether to expire the session when the user closes their browser.
 See Django Browser-length sessions vs. persistent sessions documentation for more details.
 The default value is True: